47chen/React-Basic-Practice/README.md

 ## Practice reactHook such as useState/useEffect and fetch tasks from our mock backend server -> db.json to mock an RESTful APIs to funtion our CRUD opertaion.
 ## Practice conditional styling.
+## Global state field and component state field.

-## Check comments to review more basic react knowledge
+## Check comments to review more basic react knowledge.